JasonLeeJSL/CS6208_23sp/README.md

 # CS6208_23sp DeepWalk
 This is the personal project of Li Jingshu in 23sp CS6208, taught by professor [Xavier Bresson](https://www.linkedin.com/in/xavier-bresson-738585b/).

 In this project, DeepWalk is reproduced.
+The random walk part and skipgram part are both reproduced and you can see them in ./utils/random_walk.py and ./utils/skipgram.py.
+The body of DeepWalk is in ./model/deepwalk.py.

 To run the code, just use the following command: